 You may have read my previous post about my struggle with my syndrome and how I treat PCOS naturally with juicing.
 Even after the overhaul of my diet (moving to a low-glycemic diet and juicing for one meal per day), I was still noticing problematic symptoms of PCOS.
 My most noticeable and menacing symptom was my persistent hirsutism.
 I also experienced difficulty losing weight when I strayed from my diet even the slightest degree.

-If you are unacquainted with Polycystic Ovarian Syndrome (PCOS), it is the most common endocrine disorders.
-It affects up to 20% of women of reproductive age.
+If you are unacquainted with Polycystic Ovarian Syndrome (PCOS), it is the most common endocrine disorder affecting up to 20% of women of reproductive age.
+PCOS can occur when there is an imbalance of hormones and a surplus of insulin in the blood.
 Insulin resistance causes elevated levels of estrogen and androgen (male) hormones.
 Vice versa, elevated levels of estrogen and androgen hormones cause insulin resistance.
+High hormone levels lead to high insulin levels and the syndrome feeds itself.
 This leads to a woman’s body being overloaded with hormones and insulin.
-In turn, this leads to irregular menstrual periods, the absence of menstrual periods, hirsutism, painful acne and obesity.
+In turn, this can lead to irregular menstrual periods, the absence of menstrual periods, hirsutism, painful acne and obesity.
 PCOS causes women to have increased risk of developing hypertension, dyslipidemia, type 2 diabetes and heart disease.
-It also causes more than 75% of cases of anovulatory infertility.
+It also causes more than 75% of cases of anovulatory infertility (infertility caused by hormonal imbalance).

-The reasoning behind treating PCOS with Inositol is the same that is behind as using Metformin.
-The only difference is that Inositol is natural.
-In fact, Inositol is found naturally in fruits, grains, beans and nuts.
-Both Metformin and Inositol act as a glucose sensitizer, which causes cells to absorb glucose the first time.
-This prevents the release of more glucose, which is the crux of the horrible cycle or high blood sugar levels, insulin resistance and high hormone levels associated with PCOS.
-In turn, insulin resistance will decrease.
+The reasoning behind treating PCOS with inositol is the same that is behind as using Metformin.
+The main difference is that inositol occurs naturally in food.
+Inositol is found naturally in fruits, grains, beans and nuts.
+Both Metformin and inositol act as a glucose sensitizer, which causes cells to absorb glucose when it is initially released.
+This prevents the release of more glucose, which is one component continuing the cycle of high blood sugar levels, insulin resistance and high hormone levels associated with PCOS.

-Other studies conducted giving patients the same or varying dosages of Inositol showed results such as:
+Other studies conducted giving patients inositol showed results such as:

 - an increase in HDL cholesterol (good cholesterol) resulting in weight loss